serverless/event-gateway/README.md

 Status code:
 - `200 OK` with payload with function response

+#### Respond to an HTTP Event

+To respond to an HTTP event a function needs to return object with following fields:

+- `statusCode` - `int` - response status code, default: 200
+- `headers` - `object` - response headers
+- `body` - `string` - response body

+Currently, the event gateway supports only string responses.

 ### Invoking a Registered Function - Sync Function Invocation

 **Endpoint**